Weelorum/Weelorum-Swift-Style-Guide/README.markdown

 ```

 ## Documentation

-Each project mast to have 2 files.
+Each project must have 2 files.
 README.md and CHANGELOG.md
 README.md contain all information about the project.
 CHANGELOG.md contain all changes to this project.

 ### Compile and Dependencies